yugang-amd/blog/content/posts/bazel-documentation-improvements/index.md

 > I invested several weeks in learning Bazel and the documentation was just utterly horrendous to work with.
 > — [u/ReginaldIII](https://www.reddit.com/r/devops/comments/1c2g3s4/bazel_is_ruining_my_life/hm3qxyz)

-I won't go through all of the comments but the majority share in the frustration of how difficulty it is to understand how Bazel works and how to read the documentation.
+I won't go through all of the comments but the majority share in the frustration of how difficult it is to understand how Bazel works and how to apply the information in the documentation.

 #### What about migration to Bazel 7 release adoption?